-The Indian Government, On May 12 2020, has announced a stimulus worth USD 295.8 billion (INR 20.97 Trillion), about 10 % of India's GDP to support and revive the Indian economy and make India self-reliant.
-India bailout package is the fourth largest among major economies in the World.
+The Indian Government, On May 12 2020, had announced a stimulus worth USD 295.8 billion (INR 20.97 Trillion), about 10 % of India's GDP to support and revive the Indian economy and make India self-reliant.
+In addition to that India announced an added USD 88.6 Billion in 2021.
+India bailout package is the eight largest among major economies in the World.
 A high level break-up of the bailout package has been mentioned below: